 - Earning a minimum score of 6.5 on the International English Language Testing System (IELTS) Academic test.*

 - A master’s degree or other graduate degree is not accepted as proof of English proficiency.

-- If you received an undergraduate degree from an institution in the United States, where English was not the primary language of instruction, but a significant portion of your program was conducted in English, you may petition for a waiver of the TOEFL/IELTS requirement.
+- If you received an undergraduate degree from an institution in the United States in which English was not the primary language of instruction but a significant portion of your program was conducted in English, you may petition for a waiver of the TOEFL/IELTS requirement.
 Please note this ONLY applies to US institutions.
 Contact the office of admissions for details.

-- Alternate language tests, certifications, or individual examples of English language experience are not accepted as proof of English proficiency.
+- Alternate language tests, including at-home examinations for the TOEFL or IELTS, certifications, or individual examples of English language experience are not accepted as proof of English proficiency.